ARM9/bass/doc/basics.md

 Macros are 'smart copy scripts' to move code around for you.
 But they work on the base of copy and paste.
 They do not understand the data they handle.
 They dont extend the Syntax: of the assembly language itself and therefore they are not an extension or even an real 'programming Language'.

-`TODO` speak about the compiling pipeline and stages

 >**Note:**<br/>
 >Bass works using an multi-pass approach.
 On the first time it will solve all macro functions, on the second pass it will generate the binary output.